EAFE index: The European, Australian, and Far East stock index, computed by Morgan Stanley.

 Exogenous variable: A variable whose value is determined outside the model in which it is used.
 Also called a parameter.

-Exotic Derivatives: Generic term for the more sophisticated derivative strategy which has features over and above the basic contracts.
+Exotic Derivatives: Generic term for the more sophisticated derivative strategy which has featured over and above the basic contracts.

 Expectations hypothesis theories: Theories of the term structure of interest rates which include the pure expectations theory, the liquidity theory of the term structure, and the preferred habitat theory.
 These theories hold that each forward rate equals the expected future interest rate for the relevant period.
 These three theories differ, however, on whether other factors also affect forward rates, and how.